-The annual survey of school leavers undertaken by Careers Wales on behalf of the Welsh Government, provides a useful snapshot of pupil destinations which informs careers staff in their work with clients, parents, teachers and employers.
+The annual survey of school leavers undertaken by Careers Wales on behalf of the Welsh Government provides a useful snapshot of pupil destinations which informs careers staff in their work with customers, parents, teachers and employers.
 The data collected also proves an invaluable aid to partners and colleagues involved in planning learning, training and employment opportunities.

-The survey reports the destinations of 64,605 pupils from secondary schools across Wales.
-It includes pupils who have reached statutory leaving age and pupils leaving school in Years 12 and 13.
-Pupils from special schools are included in the survey, those attending FE colleges and independent schools are not.
-The destination information is recorded as a result of the pupil’s known activity on 31 October 2012.
+The survey reports the destinations of 53,203 students from secondary and all age schools across Wales.
+It includes students who have reached statutory leaving age, Year 11, and students leaving school in Years 12 and 13.
+Students from special schools are also included in the survey; those attending FE colleges and independent schools are not.
+Males account for 49% of the total cohort (26,078) and Females 50.9% (27,099).
+26 students identified themselves in the ‘Other’ category for gender.
+The destination information is recorded as a result of the pupil’s known activity on 31st October 2019.